LewNic1/project-1/README.md

 ## Instructions

 #### Part 1.
 Rendering Data
-We took a moment to familiarize ourselves with the dataset by opening it in your browser: [https://api.yelp.com/v3/businesses/].
+We took a moment to familiarize ourselves with the dataset by opening it in our browser: [https://api.yelp.com/v3/businesses/].

-+ What is the structure of the data?
++ We asked ourselves, "What is the structure of the data?"
-    + How would you grab its title?
+    + "How would you grab its title?"
-        * How would you grab its geological coordinates:
+        * "How would you grab its geological coordinates:"
             - *latitude*?
             - *longitude*?

+#### Pain Point
+- Yelp does not allow frontend pull of its API.

-Write out the AJAX call that will grab the data and `console.log` the list of restaurant.
+Write out the AJAX call that will grab the data and `console.log` the of restaurant's geological coordinates.

 #### Part 2.
-Add the title data to the page
+Add the Description data to the page

-**Add each *title* to the page**: Loop over your JSON response object, and each `title` to the page using jQuery.
-Aim to put each title inside the `<div id="info">` section of the page.
+**Add each *description* to the page**: Loop over your JSON response object, and each `description` to the page using jQuery.
+Aim to put each description inside the `<div id="info">` section of the page.
 For example:

 ```html
 <div id="info">